Schentrup-Software/Non-Parker-Square-Finder/README.md

 1. Pick an upper limit on the search space
 1. Calculate every square between 0 and the max search space
-1. Calculate each and every pairing of squares between 0 and the upper limit of the seach space
+1. Calculate each and every pairing of squares between 0 and the upper limit of the search space
-1. Calculate the diffrence between each pairing
+1. Calculate the difference between each pairing
     1. The smaller number of the pair will be your m
     1. The larger will be m + (x or y)
-    1. The diffrence will be your (x or y)
+    1. The difference will be your (x or y)
 1. Subtract the (x or y) value from m
-1. Check the diffrence to see if it is a square
+1. Check the difference to see if it is a square
 1. If it is, save the value of m and (x or y) as a pair
 1. This creates a list of pairings of possible m and (x or y) values
-1. Then group togather all the m values
+1. Then group together all the m values
 1. Pair every combination of (x or y) values for each m
 1. Check each combination of x, y, and m to see if they work

 ## Results

 Unfortunately, the seach came up empty.
-The space search was every square smaller than max size of uint in C# (4,294,967,295).
+The space search was every square smaller than 92,233,720,368.
 The [results folder](./Results) contains 2 files.
-The mfile.txt is every square between 0 and the max uint size.
+The mfile.txt is every square between 0 and 92,233,720,368.
 The xyfile.txt is every pair of numbers where:

 1. one is a square
 2. if you add and subtract the higher from the lower of them its is a square
-3. the bigger number is smaller than uint
+3. the bigger number is smaller than 92,233,720,368

+## Notes for future explorers using this program

+This program can be run with larger numbers.
+It just requires you to change the `totalSearchSpace` const at the top of the program file.
+That number can be increased all the way up to 9,223,372,036,854,775,807 (size of C# long) with enough ram and CPU.
+92,233,720,368 has 303,699 perfect squares between it and 0. `long.MaxValue` has about 10,000 times that many.

+Running the program in VS (which does not manage memory super well but should get us an order of magnitude close enough) took about 33 MB.
+Running the program with max size will then take up about 330 GB of RAM.
+This can be optimized for but is currently not implemented.
+Another requirement of going for the max C# has to offer will be parallelizing the for loop.
+This is pretty trivial but just not needed in its current implementation.